MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 2. *Filter*: The algorithm selects all machines, which have an opened session of user **Y**:
    - if some machines remain: step 4
    - if no machine remains: step 3
-3. The algorithm reorders the queue by considering the next run in queue (until a run is assignable to a machine)
+3. *Reprioritization*: The algorithm reprioritizes the queue by considering the next run in queue (until a run is assignable to a machine)
 4. *Allocation*: the algorithm assigns the run to one of the remaining machines (randomly)

 **Logic for an unattended run:**